 Exploration activities in recent decades has largely been confined to shooting 3D seismic data and the drilling of one shallow well in 1996.
 In 2011, Ophir Energy, the operator of AGC Deep license area, drilled an unsuccessful exploration well (Kora-1).
-In 2001, Premier Oil made the Sinapa discovery in Guinea Bissau south of the AGC Central license area, demonstrating the existence of thick sands in the Albian, with light oil trapped along the flank of a salt diaper.
+In 2001, Premier Oil made the Sinapa discovery in Guinea Bissau south of the AGC Central license area, demonstrating the existence of thick sands in the Albian, with light oil trapped along the flank of a salt diapir.

-In 2014, the Cairn consortium (Cairn, ConocoPhilips, FAR Ltd. and Petrosen) reported significant discoveries of light oil in the Sangomar Deep Block, approximately 200 km north of AGC.
+In 2014, the Cairn consortium (Cairn, ConocoPhilips, FAR Ltd. and Petrosen) reported significant discoveries of light oil in the Sangomar Deep Block, approximately 200 km north of the AGC Central license area.
 The consortium had discoveries on the FAN-1 and SNE-1 wells.
-The FAN-1 well was drilled in water depth of approximately 1,500 metres and intersected 28m of oil-bearing Cretaceous reservoir sandstones in a pinch-out play.
+The FAN-1 well was drilled in water depth of approximately 1,500 metres and intersected 28 metres of oil-bearing Cretaceous reservoir sandstones in a pinch-out play.
 The oil was light, with gravities ranging from 28 to 41°API.
 The second discovery, the SNE-1 well, was drilled in approximately 1,100 metres of water and targeted a shelf edge prospect.
-The well encountered over 95m of gross oil column and a gas cap with 36m of excellent net oil reservoir sands.
+The well encountered over 95 metres of gross oil column and a gas cap with 36 metres of excellent net oil reservoir sands.
 The oil recovered was 32°API.
-The wells have since been successfully tested and Cairn continues its appraisal of the SNE field.
+The wells were subsequently successfully tested and Cairn has continued its appraisal of the SNE field with a further seven wells.
+Plans are now progressing for a multiphase development targeting first oil in the period 2021-2023.

-In AGC Central, the Corporation is pursuing plays similar to those pursued by the Cairn consortium offshore Senegal.
+In the AGC Central license area, the Corporation is pursuing plays similar to those pursued by the Cairn consortium offshore Senegal.
 It is believed that the Albian sand trapped against salt play may also be present in AGC Central.